 - You've had COVID-19 symptoms within the last 5 days.

-- You've had a positive PCR test within the last 5 days.
+- You've had a positive PCR or antigen COVID-19 test within the last 5 days.

 - You're aged 18 or older.